stanRepo/BrowserTechnologies-PerformanceMatters/README.md

 ## 8. Performance Matters

+At the moment the core functionality fails to load

 This site consists of a server side rendered app thanks to node.js I've implemented nodemon with the npm script npm run dev, which runs nodemon index.js

 The main bottlenecks I've encountered are scripts are:
 - images that need to be resized
 - minify js and css
-- The <scripts> that are being loaded take approximately 3.5 sec
+- The scripts that are being loaded take approximately 3.5 sec

 Performance homepage